-Drew had wandered off, again.
-He was at a newsstand.
+Drew had wandered to a newsstand.
 I must’ve annoyed him with my doctrine on human sensation.
-He picked up a magazine about baseball cards and began communicating with it.
+He started flipping through the pages of a baseball card magazine.
+He communicated with it.

-The name tags at Thrifty showed how many years each employee had proudly served the company.
-I was decent enough to withhold myself from asking.
-For peace of mind, though, I did try to read his name tag, to find out his title at the store.
-If it said Regional Manager, I would’ve felt a little better.
+The name tags showed how many years each employee had proudly served the company.
+For peace of mind, I tried to read his nametag.
+I wanted to know his title at the store.
+It would’ve made me feel slightly better if he was the Regional Manager.

-My mind, from somewhere, was goading me to keep asking the question.
+My mind from somewhere goaded me to keep asking the question.

 But he still ignored me.

-My vision was blurred.
-I stepped closer until the man came back into focus.
-His left earlobe had my same scar as when I had sliced myself with a guitar string.
-His nametag had his name and nothing else.
-BEN.
-My God, he was me.
-He was undeniably me.
+My vision blurred.
+I stepped closer until the man came into focus.
+His left ear had the same scar as mine.
+I’d sliced myself with a guitar string.
+His nametag showed his name and nothing else: CHRIS.
+My name.

 His mouth was open.
 He stopped eating his ice cream.

-I looked down at my shoes.
-The ice cream had fallen off the cone and onto my left shoe.
-It dripped off the laces.
+The ice cream fell off my cone and onto my left shoe.
+It began to drip off the laces.

 “Let’s get the fuck out of here,” Drew said.

-Looking back one last time, I saw that unfortunate man staring down at the puddle of ice cream.
-He looked at me and shook his head.
-I never wanted to see that man again, but I would, the next week.
+When I turned around, that poor man stared at the puddle of ice cream.
+He started shaking his head.
+I never wanted to see him again.

-“That’s reality, Drew, An avalanche of paper towels falling on your head.
-Whatever doesn’t kill you only embarrasses you in front of other people.”
+“That’s reality, Drew.
+A stack of paper towels falling on your head.
+Whatever doesn’t kill you only embarrasses you in front of others.”

 “What do you mean?”

-“I mean, that man was rejected.
+“I mean that man was rejected.
 He was weakened by something.
-What if rejection gets worse, the older you get?”
+What if rejection gets worse?”

 “What if he’s just a fuckup?”

-“Stack paper towels,” he said.
-“But if you would’ve asked me the same question ten years ago, I would’ve said the other.”
+“Stock the shelves,” he said.
+“But ask me the same question ten years ago.
+I would’ve said the opposite.”